pgfarley/pgfarley.github.io/openai_retro_contest.md

 ### OpenAI Gym

 The Gym toolkit is the core project that all other contest tools build on.
-The [official Gym site](https://gym.openai.com/) describes it as "a toolkit for developing and comparing reinforcement learning algorithms".
+The [Gym site](https://gym.openai.com/) describes it as "a toolkit for developing and comparing reinforcement learning algorithms".
 In practice, understanding what Gym is for requires understanding a little bit about a standard reinforcement learning metaphor.

 In reinforcement learning, the machine learning “problem” is structured as **agents** making **observations** of, taking **actions** on, and collecting **rewards** from an **environment**.
 The passage of time is broken up into discrete time **steps**.